friends-of-presta/security-advisories/_posts/2023-10-25-franfinance.md

 severity: "critical (10)"
 ---

-The PrestaShop e-commerce platform module Franfinance contains a vulnerability let an attaker to inject a malicious malware in release published before 2019.
+The PrestaShop e-commerce platform module Franfinance contains a vulnerability that lets an attaker inject a malicious malware in releases published before 2019.

 ## Summary